GeodeArc/GeoDots/README.md

 </div>

 <div align="center">
-  <p>⚠️ This is a VERY VERY unfinished project!
-While it should be installable, you may run into issues.</p>
-  <p>❤️ Many things arent finished, stay tuned for more!</p>
+  <p>⚠️ Testing branch!
+May run into issues</p>
 </div>

-> [!WARNING]
-> First major version will be releasing soon (maybe)!
-Includes a revamped install script, fixes, new scripts, and an upgrade system!

 > [!NOTE]
 > This will only work for Arch Linux.
 This MAY change in the future, no guarantees though.

+> [!WARNING]
+> Hyprland 48 introduced some breaking changes, please download the new hyprland.conf if you are currently using the dotfiles and experiencing errors. github path: /.config/hypr/temp/(qt or gtk)/hyprland.conf

 ### 🌟 INSTALLATION: